dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 ### 2 - Code

 My programming efforts focused on creating functionality to make useful visualizations of the data, a generic pipeline for training models, and a way to save models for evaluation and model selection.
-I also wanted to showcase my skills in building modelling code for production
+I also wanted to showcase how I would build experiment code for production.

 #### 2.1 - ModelExperiment (utils.ml_training)